Americans living abroad and tax filing deadlines

 Benefits and qualifications

 An income tax filing requirement generally applies even if a taxpayer qualifies for tax benefits, such as the Foreign Earned Income Exclusion or the Foreign Tax Credit, which substantially reduce or eliminate U.S. tax liability.
-These tax benefits are only available if an eligible taxpayer files a U.S. income tax return.
+These tax benefits are only available if an eligible expat taxpayer files a U.S. income tax return.

 Reporting required for foreign accounts and assets

 Federal law requires U.S. citizens and resident aliens to report any worldwide income, including income from foreign trusts and foreign bank and securities accounts.
-In most cases, affected taxpayers need to complete and attach Schedule B to their tax return.
+In most cases, affected taxpayers need to complete and attach Schedule B to their Form 1040 tax returns.
 Part III of Schedule B asks about the existence of foreign accounts, such as bank and securities accounts, and usually requires U.S. citizens to report the country in which each account is located.

 In addition, certain taxpayers may also have to complete and attach to their return Form 8938, Statement of Foreign Financial Assets.
-Generally, U.S. citizens, resident aliens and certain nonresident aliens must report specified foreign financial assets on this form if the aggregate value of those assets exceeds certain thresholds.
+Generally, U.S. citizens, resident aliens, and certain nonresident aliens must report specified foreign financial assets on this form if the aggregate value of those assets exceeds certain thresholds.
 See the instructions for this form for details.

 Foreign accounts reporting deadline

-Separate from reporting specified foreign financial assets on their tax return, taxpayers with an interest in, or signature or other authority over foreign financial accounts whose aggregate value exceeded $10,000 at any time during 2020, must file electronically with the Treasury Department a Financial Crimes Enforcement Network (FinCEN) Form 114, Report of Foreign Bank and Financial Accounts (FBAR).
+Separate from reporting specified foreign financial assets on their tax return, taxpayers with an interest in, or signature or other authority over foreign financial accounts whose aggregate value exceeded $10,000 at any time during the tax year, must file electronically with the Treasury Department a Financial Crimes Enforcement Network (FinCEN) Form 114, Report of Foreign Bank and Financial Accounts (FBAR).
 Because of this threshold, the IRS encourages taxpayers with foreign assets, even relatively small ones, to check if this filing requirement applies to them.
 The form is only available through the BSA E-filing System website.

 The deadline for filing the annual Report of Foreign Bank and Financial Accounts (FBAR) is April 15, but FinCEN is granting filers who missed the original deadline an automatic extension until October 15, to file the FBAR.
 There is no need to request this extension.

-Report in U.S. dollars
+Report your foreign accounts in U.S. dollars

 Any income received or deductible expenses paid in foreign currency must be reported on a U.S. tax return in U.S. dollars.
 Likewise, any tax payments must be made in U.S. dollars.